PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ## 🟢 Efficiency Tips

-**For Clojure learners**: These patterns demonstrate **doing less work** as the ultimate optimization.
-Functional programming enables this through lazy evaluation, early termination, and precise scope control.
-These aren't micro-optimizations—they're fundamental strategies that scale from toy examples to production systems.
-The principle: express exactly what you need, no more.
-Filter early.
-Terminate when done.
-Scope precisely.
-These habits, learned through musical examples, transfer directly to database queries, API calls, file processing, and any scenario where you're selecting from a larger universe of data.
+**For Clojure learners**: These patterns demonstrate doing less work as the ultimate optimization through lazy evaluation, early termination, and precise scope control.

 ### Only Process What You Need